mahimanzum/FixEval/evaluation/README.md

 </table>

 - Computational Accuracy (CA) is defined as `Success / #tests`.
-- PLBART<sub>mono</sub> outperforms all the baselines in terms of all the evaluation metrics.
+- PLBART<sub>mono</sub> outperforms all the baselines in terms of the evaluation metrics.

 <table>
     <thead>